Business Rule

 Action Enablers

-Action enablers trigger an action if the specific conditions are true - "If the account balance reaches 0, the customer is notified by email".
+Action enablers trigger an action if specific conditions are true—"If the account balance reaches 0, the customer is notified by email".

 Derivations

 Derivations are very similar to action enablers.
-They are also written in the form of the if-then statement yet, the then clause does not trigger action, but defines a new knowledge instead.
+They are also written in the form of an if-then statement; yet, the then-clause does not trigger an action, but defines new knowledge instead.

 - If the order is not paid within 30 calendar days after purchase, it is considered canceled